Legal & Other Veteran Links

 - Bugles Across America, NFP was founded in 2000 by Tom Day, when Congress passed legislation stating that Veterans have a right to at least 2 uniformed military people to fold the flag and play taps on a CD player.
 Bugles Across America was founded to take this a step further, and in recognition of the service these Veterans have provided to their country, we felt that every Veteran deserved a live rendition of taps played by a live Bugler.
 To this end, we are actively seeking volunteers to provide this valuable service to Veterans and their families.

 - Veterans Support Council of Marion County - VSCMC supports Veterans events and special programs to help better serve our Veterans in Marion and surrounding counties.
 They raise funds and plan the events for the Mayors Advisory Council on Veterans - MACV.
-The VSCMC website has many links to assist our Veterans and they list local Veteran events
+The VSCMC website has many links to assist our Veterans and they list local Veteran events.
+Their Resources page is continually growing with important links to all things concerning Veterans/Military.
+Check them out!!

 - Home City.com Homes for Vets guide is intended to help veterans who are struggling get the help they deserve.
 From help with homelessness to something as simple as a partner animal to help alleviate emotional trauma, these organizations, groups and services will support todays vets so they can enjoy a full, thriving and healthy civilian life.
 Your local VA office is one critical place to look and from which to start, but there are lots of other options listed here that are available to give you further support wherever you need it most.